 Mexico Tourist Land Card

-Who requires a Tourist Card?
+Who Requires a Tourist Land Card?

 • Travellers from visa-exempt countries visiting as temporary visitors.

-How to Obtain a Mexico Tourist Card
+How to Obtain a Mexico Tourist Land Card

 Note: The Tourist Land Card becomes valid only when stamped by immigration officials.